Philosophical zombie: Zombie arguments

-Zombie arguments often support lines of reasoning that aim to show that zombies are metaphysically possible in order to support some form of dualism – in this case the view that the world includes two kinds of substance (or perhaps two kinds of property): the mental and the physical.
+Zombie arguments often support lines of reasoning that aim to show that zombies are metaphysically possible in order to support some form of dualism—in this case the view that the world includes two kinds of substance (or perhaps two kinds of property): the mental and the physical.

-In contrast to dualism, in physicalism, material facts determine all other facts.
+In physicalism, material facts determine all other facts.
 Since any fact other than that of consciousness may be held to be the same for a p-zombie and for a normal conscious human, it follows that physicalism must hold that p-zombies are either not possible or are the same as normal humans.

-The zombie argument is a version of general modal arguments against physicalism such as that of Saul Kripke.
-Further such arguments were notably advanced in the 1970s by Thomas Nagel (1970; 1974) and Robert Kirk (1974) but the general argument was most famously developed in detail by David Chalmers in The Conscious Mind (1996).
+The zombie argument is a version of general modal arguments against physicalism, such as that of Saul Kripke.
+Further such arguments were notably advanced in the 1970s by Thomas Nagel (1970; 1974) and Robert Kirk (1974), but the general argument was most famously developed in detail by David Chalmers in The Conscious Mind (1996).

-According to Chalmers one can coherently conceive of an entire zombie world, a world physically indistinguishable from this world but entirely lacking conscious experience.
-The counterpart of every conscious being in our world would be a p-zombie.
+According to Chalmers, one can coherently conceive of an entire zombie world, a world physically indistinguishable from this one but entirely lacking conscious experience.
 Since such a world is conceivable, Chalmers claims, it is metaphysically possible, which is all the argument requires.
-Chalmers states: "Zombies are probably not naturally possible: they probably cannot exist in our world, with its laws of nature."
-The outline structure of Chalmers' version of the zombie argument is as follows;
+Chalmers writes: "Zombies are probably not naturally possible: they probably cannot exist in our world, with its laws of nature."
+The outline structure of Chalmers's version of the zombie argument is as follows: